Respiratory System: Structure and Function

 The muscle inserts at the white line and the pubic bone; its aponeurosis forms a part of the rectus sheath.
 A particularity of this muscle is that it joins the internal oblique muscle to form the cremaster muscle and attaches to the spermatic cord.
 The equivalent in women is the teres uteri ligament.

-Innervation is provided by the intercostal nerves (Th7–Th11) as well as the ilioinguinal nerve, the genitofemoral nerve, the iliohypogastric nerve, and the subcostal nerve (Th12).
-At bilateral contraction, the abdominal organs are pushed inwards, which contributes to the abdominal press during expiration.
+Innervation is provided by the intercostal nerves (Th7–Th11), as well as the ilioinguinal nerve, the genitofemoral nerve, the iliohypogastric nerve, and the subcostal nerve (Th12).
+During bilateral contraction, the abdominal organs are pushed inward, which contributes to the abdominal press during expiration.

-From the outer surface of the 5th–12th rib, this outermost abdominal muscle runs in caudal and medial direction and perpendicular to the internal oblique muscle.
+From the outer surface of the 5th–12th rib, this outermost abdominal muscle runs in the caudal and medial direction and perpendicular to the internal oblique muscle.
 The muscle shares its points of origin with the insertion spikes of the anterior serratus muscle.
 In athletic persons, a serrated line is clearly visible.

-The anterior rami of the spinal nerves Th5–Th12 innervate this muscle.
+The anterior rami of the spinal nerves Th5–Th12 innervates this muscle.
 It supports the abdominal press for expiration.

-The innervation of this muscle is supplied by the anterior rami of the spinal nerves Th8–Th12 as well as the ilioinguinal nerve, the iliohypogastric nerve, and the genitofemoral nerve.
-Among other things, this muscle plays a role for the abdominal press and expiration.
+The innervation of this muscle is supplied by the anterior rami of the spinal nerves Th8–Th12, as well as the ilioinguinal nerve, the iliohypogastric nerve, and the genitofemoral nerve.
+Among other things, this muscle plays a role in the abdominal press and expiration.

-This large back muscle group lying on the vertebral column belongs to the intrinsic back muscles.
-These intrinsic (or autochthonous) back muscles are divided into a medial and a lateral part, which shall not be described in more detail at this point.
+This large back muscle group, lying on the vertebral column, belongs to the intrinsic back muscles.
+These intrinsic (or autochthonous) back muscles are divided into a medial and a lateral part, which will not be described in more detail at this point.